 Note: If you prefer to use a fresh chart for each of your debts be sure to adjust your “Goal Date” and “Current Balance” to reflect each specific debt instead of your total debt.

 These debt payoff worksheets are an instant download: simply enter your name and email address in the form below, and you’ll receive an email with a link to download your printable pdfs.

 Once you sign up, the worksheets are yours to keep and print as often as you’d like (for your personal use only, please).

-It’s a good idea to print out your worksheets while it’s fresh in your mind and your feeling pumped to get rid of your debt.
+It’s a good idea to print out your worksheets while it’s fresh in your mind and you’re feeling pumped to get rid of your debt.